25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Data-Structures/Trees.md

 Drawbacks of Binary Search Tree:

-- No control over the height of the BST as it depends on the order of input.
+- No control over the height of the BST as it depends on the order of input

 - It can become unbalanced easily

 ## AVL Tree

-Height balanced Binary Search Tress.
+Height balanced Binary Search Tress

 It uses balance factor to balance the height: